 Nutrition

-It’s essential to fuel your body during your training regimen appropriately.
+It’s essential to fuel your body appropriately during your training regimen.
 This includes good nutrition and supplementation.
-Eating plenty of fresh fruit and vegetables, getting adequate protein, and drinking plenty of water will all contribute to your physical wellbeing.
+Eating plenty of fresh fruit and vegetables, getting a ton of protein, and drinking enough water will all contribute to your physical well-being.

 Resistance Training

-Weight lifting is a significant but often overlooked element of shin conditioning.
-Weight training puts stress on your bones and consequently strengthens them by increasing bone density.
+Weight lifting is the most significant but often overlooked element of shin conditioning.
+Weight training stresses your bones and consequently strengthens them by increasing bone density.
 Essential lifts for the lower body include the squat, deadlift, and lunges.

 Suggested Training